-During the year ended January 2, 2021, ARH acquired additional retail stores for consideration of \$21.8 million, prior to working capital adjustments.
-These acquisitions resulted in ARH recording \$13.4 million of goodwill.
+During the year ended January 1, 2022, ARH acquired additional retail stores and ASH acquired a provider of home painting services for consideration of \$2.8 million, prior to working capital adjustments.
+These acquisitions resulted in recording \$1.0 million of goodwill.
 Goodwill has an indefinite life and, therefore, is not amortized.
 The goodwill is expected to be deductible for tax purposes.